Noertri/manage-env/README.md

 # manage-env

-Simple GUI program to manage environment variables for linux.
+Simple GUI program to manage environment variables in linux.

 ## Installation
-Download program from [release page](https://github.com/Noertri/manage-env/releases), then extract the archive to your desired folder or extract it to ```$HOME/.local/bin``` or ```$HOME/bin``` depend on your distro, so you can invoke the program directly from terminal.
+Download program from [release page](https://github.com/Noertri/manage-env/releases), then extract the archive to your desired folder.
+Create symlink of **manage-env-bin** to `$HOME/.local/bin` or `$HOME/bin` depending on your distro, so you can invoke the program directly from terminal.

 Append this code below to ```.bashrc``` and ```.profile``` file,